Mount Pindo: Geography

 Mountain is located in the Atlantic coast near Carnota.
 Mountain prevent connections between villages.

 Since 2014 it is part of Natura 2000 special area of conservation of Monte Pindo and Carnota.
 The area covers 4674 hectares.
-A number or rare animals live in the area, including otter, many bats, black-throated loon and peregrine falcon.

-Local environmentalists are campaigning to develop the area to full nature park.
+A number or rare animals live in the area, including otters, many bats, black-throated loon and peregrine falcons.
+Local environmentalists are campaigning to develop the area into a full natural park.

-In 2013 there was a devastating wildfire at Monte Pindo.
-It burned more than 1600 hectares of forest.
+In 2013, there was a devastating wildfire at Monte Pindo.
+It burned more than 1,600 hectares of forest.

 History

-There is evidence of human presence from 6000 years ago in form of ceramic findings.
-In 10th century bishop of Iria Flavia ordered a castle to be built on slopes of the mountain to protect the area from attacks from the sea.
-The castle was occupied by several noble families of Galicia until it was destroyed in the 1467 war.
-After that treasure hunters have destroyed the remaining walls.
+There is evidence of human presence from 6,000 years ago in form of ceramic findings.
+In 10th century, the bishop of Iria Flavia, Sisnando, ordered the Castle of St. George to be built on the slopes of the mountain to protect the area from attacks from the sea.
+The castle was occupied by several noble families of Galicia until it was destroyed in 1467 during the Irmandiño revolts.
+Looters have destroyed the remaining walls.

 The particular geomorphology of Mount Pindo, full of reliefs in granite bowls, inspired many stories and legends of deities, carvings, or mythical monsters and giants, including some on the river Xallas, because the waterfall Ézaro fall by its waters directly on the salt water of the sea.
-It found numerous archaeological remains, as petroglyphs helpful bronze and remains of a supposed old hermitage.
+Numerous archaeological remains have been found. such as petroglyphs on bronze and remains of a supposed old hermitage.